privefl/advr38book/docs/good-practices.md

 ## RStudio

-Download the latest version of [RStudio](https://www.rstudio.com/products/rstudio/download/#download) (> 1.1) and use it!
+Download a recent version of [RStudio](https://www.rstudio.com/products/rstudio/download/#download) (>= 1.2) and use it!

-Learn more about new features of RStudio v1.1 [there](https://www.rstudio.com/resources/videos/rstudio-1-1-new-features/).
+Learn more about the new features of RStudio at https://rstudio.com/products/rstudio/release-notes/.

 RStudio features: